 Our modern winery produces 30 percent red and 70 percent white wines, all of them of DOC quality (Controlled Designation of Origin).
 Following the last upgrade and refurbishment in 2009, our cellars now include a total of 18,000 cubic meters of storage space, which ensures that the wines can develop undisturbed.
 On the outside, the new tract has a natural facing of red porphyry, the stone that gives the wines in the area their typical character.
 The roof is planted with vines so that it blends in completely with the surrounding countryside.

-Cantina Terlano is a cooperative, with Georg Höller as Chairman and Hansjörg Hafner as his deputy.
-The Board, which was confirmed in office for a further three years at the end of 2014, has the following members: Anton Adami, Norbert Elsler, Georg Eyrl, Ulrike Gratl, Hans-Peter Höller, Heinrich Mackowitz, Johann Nocker, Robert Müller, Elmar Pichler, Konrad Rauch and Manfred Runer.
+Cantina Terlano is a cooperative, with Georg Eyrl as Chairman and Hansjörg Hafner as his deputy.
+The Board, which was elected for three years at the end of 2017, has the following members: Anton Adami, Norbert Elsler, Ulrike Gratl, Hans-Peter Höller, Johann Nocker, Robert Müller, Christoph Patauner, Elmar Pichler, Konrad Rauch, Manfred Runer and Georg Spitaler.